biscuit-js/biscuit-store/docs/API_REFERENCE.md

 Dispatch also returns a number of useful methods:
   - **before**: Works out before the change and returns the current state;
   - **after**: Works out after the change and returns the new state;
   - **merge**: Used for states transformed into the branches.
-Merges the state data to the main repository.
+Merges the state data to the main store.
   - **wait**: Return promise.

 ```javascript